turtelneck/Pizza-Project/README.md

 # Pizza-Project
- pizza menu built to Tech Academy curriculum's specifications
+ A pizza menu built to curriculum specifications